C4 – Enzyme kinetics

 Teaching

-The course will be completely digital (Zoom based) and some minor elements of the course may vary from what is detailed below.”
+The course (Mon-Fri 9h-15/16h with breaks) will be completely digital and recorded (using Canvas Conferences).
+Some minor aspects of the course may vary from what is detailed below.
+Travel for this course will not be required.

 Monday